Osborne to slash welfare but quiet on growth

-BIRMINGHAM Britain's Conservatives would slash government spending on welfare by 10 billion pounds ($16 billion) a year if re-elected, finance minister George Osborne said on Monday, though he offered few ideas on how to bring the economy out of recession.
+BIRMINGHAM, England The Conservatives would slash government spending on welfare by 10 billion pounds a year if re-elected, Chancellor George Osborne said on Monday, though he offered few ideas on how to bring the economy out of recession.

 The 2015 election is likely to be decided on the health of the economy, the pace of deficit reduction and the areas of spending and taxation on which each party would focus to balance stretched public finances.